neuro-inc/neuro-cli/neuro-cli/docs/config.md

 neuro config get-clusters [OPTIONS]
 ```

-Fetch and display the list of available clusters.
+List available clusters.

+This command re-fetches cluster list and then
+displays it.

 #### Options